Tangail saree: West Bengal saree

 Traditionally, Shantipur of Nadia and Kalna City of Purba Bardhaman districts are famous centers for handwoven fabrics, hence basak weavers settled in these places and surrounding areas.
 However, the Basak community maintained their weaving technique through many adversities.
 Most of the weavers with the help of looms brought with them from East Pakistan (East Bengal, now Bangladesh) and Others with the help of looms provided by the Government of India and Government of West Bengal continued to weave sarees even in refugee camps; many weavers joined the weaving industry of West Bengal as workers in looms owned by local weavers in santipur, Dhatrigram and Samudragarh.

-A weaver weaves a saree in Phulia.

 With government encouragement and assistance, weavers from East Bengal soon revived their ancestral profession and the weaving industry flourished again.
 The weavers of the Basak community of East-Bengal mastered the technique of weaving and designing the Shantipuri loom saree while employed as laborers in the weaving centers of the local weavers of West Bengal and with the help of the local weavers.
 Later, the weavers of the Basak community were able to mixing the Dhaka-Tangail style with the Shantipuri loom sari.
 In this mixing a new sari is produced; this new saree produced in West Bengal came to be known as "Tangail saree", which was different from the Tangail saree produced in East-Bengal.
 Like the Bangladeshi Tangail saree, it is also a simplified version of the famous Jamdani technique.

 Tangail sarees in West Bengal are traditionally woven on fly shuttle pit looms using 100S cotton yarn, silk yarn of various counts (14/16-20/22 denier), tasar yarn and also synthetic filament yarn.
 Sarees are woven using two or more shuttles.
 The sarees have a variety of border features including plain border or extra warp jacquard designs, with simple traditional color patterns on the anchal (আঁচাল) or colorful cross borders with extra weft designs.
 The body of the fabric (saree) may be plain or decorated with booties using additional warp/weft with or without Jacquard.
 In this Tangail saree (Jamdani variety), extra weft threads are inserted to create an extra-weft design, maintaining a ratio of 1:2 between extra weft and ground weft.
 The specialty of the design is that the edges of the design are like steps, which is similar to the graphical design.